What Causes Revolutions?

 Look for answers to these questions:

-- How did the Seven Years’ War contribute to both the American and French Revolutions?
+- How did economic changes contribute to the Atlantic Revolutions?

 After you read